freebsd/freebsd-legacy/README.txt

    - To avoid repetition and possible human error, a few scripts were written to help keep things as automated as possible:

-     - zfs-setup.sh:
-       Destroys and creates pristine zfs datasets for each build.

      - setrev.sh:
        Retrieves the 'Last Changed Revision' from the target branch and writes the version to a 'svnrev_src' file, and outputs the date in YYYYMMDD